 - New Investors

 The ability to draw insights from the sales success you have already had gives your sales team the ability to source new investors by pursuing the most fertile ground.
 Who are your best performing financial advisors?
 Who are your most reliable repeat investors?
 In what regions do you do best?
 What is your key investor demographic?
 Who should really get a Christmas basket this year?
 Essential sales intelligence that will make you money is in your investor database.
-But only robust reporting capability from an advanced fund administration system can make it useful.
+But only the robust reporting capability of an advanced fund administration system can make it useful.

 - Financial Advisors

-A fund administrator’s reputation among financial advisors for its reporting, data flow and responsiveness will also be a positive factor for sales.
-Advisors want a smooth experience with the transfer agent or fund administrator with minimal errors and delays and a maximum of efficient data flow resulting in an accelerated admit date.
-The connectivity of fund administration systems is a significant factor.
+A fund administrator’s reputation among financial advisors is also be a positive factor for sales.
+Advisors want a smooth experience with the transfer agent or fund administrator with minimal errors and delays and a maximum of efficient data flow and responsiveness resulting in an accelerated admit date.
+The connectivity of the fund administration system is a significant factor as well.
 A fund administrator should have live digital connections between its transfer agent system and the many participants in the industry: broker-dealers, RIAs, wire houses, custodians, family offices, the AIP platform, DST FANMail, etc.

-Data uniformity and instant transmission to and from the fund administrator simplifies everything for financial advisors and eliminates stressful delays and uncertainty.
+Data uniformity and instant data transmission to and from the fund administrator simplifies everything for financial advisors and eliminates stressful delays and uncertainty.
 In the event of an interaction by phone being necessary, a responsive, well-informed fund administrator that is able to resolve issues efficiently makes a favorable impression.
 Advisors like working with that administrator and, by extension, its client sponsors.
 This cannot help but have a positive effect on sales.

 - Institutional investors